ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 ## Post-Migration Tasks

-1. **Remove Local Storage Code** (after verification)
+1. **Remove Local Storage Code** ✅ COMPLETED
-   - Delete `LocalStorageDataAccess` class
+   - Delete `LocalStorageDataAccess` class ✅
-   - Remove AsyncStorage dependencies (if not used elsewhere)
+   - Remove AsyncStorage dependencies (if not used elsewhere) ✅
+     - Note: AsyncStorage is still used by `LocalStorageService` which is still needed by service layer
+     - AsyncStorage is also used in test files and migration scripts (kept for compatibility)
-   - Clean up unused code
+   - Clean up unused code ✅
+   - **Status**: Completed - `LocalStorageDataAccess` class and test file deleted, export removed from `src/lib/index.ts`

 2. **Optimize Queries**
    - Review query performance